All Products

 ALTER TABLE t1 MODIFY COLUMN str_col1 char(10) COMMENT 'PRUNER_MINMAX=1';

-2. Execute the following statements in sequence to recreate IMCIs for the t1 table:
+2. Execute the following commands in sequence to rebuild the columnstore index for table t1.

 ALTER TABLE t1 COMMENT = "COLUMNAR=0";